A Genealogical Adventurer And Storyteller Who Loves Solving Mysteries

 - Correcting history by revealing the true Annie Moore, first immigrant through Ellis Island (as featured on the front page of The New York Times)

-- Providing 15 years of forensic consulting services to the U.S. Army to locate thousands of family members of soldiers still unaccounted for from WWI, WWII, Korea and Southeast Asia
+- Providing 17 years of forensic consulting services to the U.S. Army to locate thousands of family members of more than 1,200 soldiers still unaccounted for from WWI, WWII, Korea and Southeast Asia

-- Celebrity roots as featured on assorted TV shows (e.g., Martha Stewart, Stephen Colbert, Brooke Shields, Cory Booker, Susan Sarandon, Tom Colicchio, Emmitt Smith, Richard Blais, Lisa Kudrow, etc.) and in her writings (e.g., Betty White, Katy Perry, Joe Biden, Beyoncé, Jimmy Fallon, Josh Groban, Pink, Ken Burns, Prince, Jon Stewart, Bruno Mars, etc.)
+- Celebrity roots as featured on assorted TV shows (e.g., Martha Stewart, Stephen Colbert, Brooke Shields, Cory Booker, Susan Sarandon, Tom Colicchio, Emmitt Smith, Richard Blais, Lisa Kudrow, etc.) and in her writings (e.g. Lin-Manuel Miranda, Pharrell Williams, Betty White, Katy Perry, Joe Biden, Beyoncé, Jimmy Fallon, Josh Groban, Pink, Ken Burns, Prince, Jon Stewart, Bruno Mars, etc.)

 - Using her sleuthing skills to help coroners locate the next of kin for unclaimed persons and establishing a group of volunteers to tackle this quiet epidemic